Center for Health & Wellness

 How will my resident director or the conduct coordinator know when I have completed CHOICES?

 You will sign in with your student ID.
-After the class ends, the list of students who completed the course will be sent to the RDs and the conduct coordinator as proof that you fulfilled this requirement.
+After the class ends, the list of students who completed the course will be sent to the RDs and the Office of Student Conduct as proof that you fulfilled this requirement.